andreacfromtheapp/freesound-credits/README.md

 freesound-credits -h
 ```

-### Default template
+### Default Template

 By default, `freesound-credits` will use the following template, to use with
-[Zola's](https://www.getzola.org/) frontmatter.
+[Zola's](https://www.getzola.org/) front matter.
 This is hardcoded into the
 `set_frontmatter` function, to facilitate usage without needing unnecessary
 files on users' filesystem.

 > [!NOTE]
 >
-> When defining a custom template, omit the opening and closing TOML frontmatter
+> When defining a custom template, omit the opening and closing TOML front
-> +++ characters.
-They are taken care of in the `set_frontmatter` function.
+> matter +++ characters.
+They are taken care of in the `set_frontmatter`
+> function.
+Beware of quotes as well, YMMV.

 ```toml
 title="{song_title} Credits"